SRGB: Primaries

-which is claimed to be sufficiently accurate for 16-bit samples.

 For these formulas, the X, Y, and Z values must be scaled so that the Y of D65 ("white") is 1.0 (X = 0.9505, Y = 1.0000, Z = 1.0890).
 This is usually true but some color spaces use 100 or other values (such as in CIELAB, when using specified white points).

 Viewing environment

 CIE 1931 xy chromaticity diagram showing the gamut of the sRGB color space (the triangle).
 The outer curved boundary is the spectral (or monochromatic) locus, with wavelengths shown in nanometers (labeled in blue).
 This image is drawn using sRGB, so colors outside the triangle cannot be accurately colored and have been interpolated.
 The D65 white point is shown in the center, and the Planckian locus is shown with color temperatures labeled in kelvins.
 D65 is not an ideal 6504-kelvin black body because it is based on atmospheric filtered daylight.

 The sRGB specification assumes a dimly lit encoding (creation) environment with an ambient correlated color temperature (CCT) of 5003 K: